 “I love the program.
 I highly recommend it for anyone who loves to mentor youths and get in touch with what students are facing today.”

-Externship activities and schedules are completely at your discretion.
+Virtual externship activities and schedules are completely at your discretion.
 Anything that gives students a tangible, realistic idea of a day in the life in your career field is helpful.
 If you would like a sample template, please contact Michelle Passo, email@example.com.

 Tour of the facility

 Informational interviews with your colleagues to provide a broader perspective

 Observe client/customer interactions

 Assist with a small project or general office tasks